Skip to main content

 Furthermore, while the law might be relatively simple to enact, the potential for loopholes and exploitation may be insurmountable.
 Consider, for instance, a self-employed person who owns a business that receives payments from customers for services.
 Prior to the elimination of the tax on tips, they paid themself a $1 million annual salary from a small, solely owned corporation.
 After tips become tax-free, they could attempt to reclassify their income as a salary of $100,000 and a tax-free tip of $900,000.

 That’s an extreme example, but consider another from an industry where payroll and other income mix more frequently.
 A hair stylist often charges a standard fee for a trim and also accepts tips.
-There would be to stop them from altering their payment structure to classify all compensation as tips.
+There would be little to stop them from altering their payment structure to classify all compensation as tips.

 Policymakers will need to be very careful to ensure that loopholes do not get exploited.
 This careful language would likely include defining the affected industries and limiting the amount that can be tax-free.